new-biiee/zk-guard/README.md

 <!-- ABOUT THE PROJECT -->

 ## Introduction:
 **zk Guard** addresses the pervasive issue of individuals divulging excessive personal information for identity verification purposes.
 The platform enables users to provide only the necessary proof without compromising additional details.
-This innovation enhances privacy, simplifies processes, and fortifies security, fundamentally transforming online services. zk Guard operates on Zero Knowledge technology, a paradigm shift in data protection.
+This innovation enhances privacy, simplifies processes, and fortifies security, fundamentally transforming online services. zk Guard operates on Zero Knowledge technology (**snarkjs** and **Groth16**), marking a paradigm shift in data protection.

 ## Motivation
+The idea for zk Guard was inspired by **Vitalik Buterin's** article on Soulbound tokens and on-chain identity, detailed in [here](https://vitalik.eth.limo/general/2022/01/26/soulbound.html).
+Recognizing the need for improved user privacy and streamlined verification processes, we developed zk Guard to enable users to create their on-chain identity or meet app-specific requirements seamlessly.
+Unlike other solutions such as Sismo, zk Guard emphasizes ease of use and developer-friendliness.
+Application developers can integrate zk Guard without the need of redirecting users from the consumer app.
+Verification is conducted by implementing the read function of verifier contracts, ensuring a smooth and efficient user experience.

 ## User Flow: